kliewkliew/salad/README.md

 # Salad
-Salad wraps the lettuce async Java API to provide an idiomatic API for Scala applications.
+Salad wraps the lettuce async and sync Java API to provide an idiomatic API for Scala applications.

 Efficient serdes (serializer-deserializers) are provided to encode keys and values as plain byte-arrays or Snappy-compressed byte-arrays.
 CompactByteArraySerdes and SnappySerdes will also compact numeric values to the smallest possible lossless representation.